Tajinderpal Singh Bagga's mother, sister being harassed by Punjab Police: Delhi BJP | Politics

 The Punjab Police has booked Bagga on charges of making provocative statements, promoting enmity and criminal intimidation following a complaint by an AAP leader.

-Verma questioned if democracy has come to an end in Punjab where people gave the Kejriwal-led AAP a massive mandate to rule for their welfare and development.
+Verma asked if the democracy has come to an end in Punjab where people gave the Kejriwal-led AAP a massive mandate to rule for their welfare and development.

 ''The AAP led by Kejriwal is busy filing cases through its government in Punjab against those who expose their policy of telling lies and anti-national activities,'' Gupta charged.

-The FIR, registered against Bagga on April 1, referred to his remarks, including those against Kejriwal, on March 30, when he was part of a BJP youth wing protest outside the chief minister's residence in Delhi.
+The FIR, registered against Bagga on April 1, referred to his remarks, including those against Kejriwal made on March 30 when he was part of a BJP youth wing protest outside the CM's residence in Delhi.

-Another Delhi BJP leader, Navin Kumar, who is the head of the media cell, and is also facing an FIR by the Punjab Police, said that the police reached at his home also.
+Another Delhi BJP leader, Navin Kumar, who is the head of its media cell, and is also facing an FIR by the Punjab Police, said that police reached his home also.

-Kumar who lives in Laxmi Nagar also shared photos of Punjab Police personnel standing outside his home and said he was not there.
+Kumar who lives in Laxmi Nagar also shared photos of Punjab Police personnel standing outside his home, and said he was not there.
+Verma accused Kejriwal of doing petty politics, saying even when he abused BJP leaders including the Prime Minister Narendra Modi by calling him ''Hitler'', no action was taken against him.

+''BJP governments are there in more than half of the states of the country and we can take action against Kejriwal there.
+But we don't believe in this low level politics,'' he said.

+Gupta said Delhi BJP will protest against Kejriwal for ''misusing'' Punjab Police.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)